Rheemster/TheLGame/README.md

 [The Hardest Easy Game - VSauce2](https://www.youtube.com/watch?v=64pA31_WJa0&)

+## Update March 25
+Random bot players added.
+They have an extremely bad algorithm that crashes the browser if it can't find an easy move.
+Q now resets the board.

 ## Update Nov 23
 Code completely refactored for easier implementation of analytics and bot.
 L pieces can no longer stay in the same spot.
 Help text now changes color depending on the current turn.